tanu17/Graph-Algorithms-for-Heavy-weight-binary-codes/README.md

-# Heuristic Construction(Informed Search) of Heavy Weight Binary Codes
+# Heuristic Construction of Heavy Weight Binary Codes

+A constructive heuristic is a type of heuristic method which starts with an empty solution and repeatedly extends the current solution until a complete solution is obtained.
+It differs from local search heuristics which start with a complete solution and then try to improve the current solution further via local moves.

 A constant weight binary code is a set of binary vectors of length n, with weight at least w and minimum Hamming distance d.
 We refer to the maximum possible number of codewords  in a heavy weight code as H(n, d, w).